dunkeroni/krita-stable-horde/README.md

 2. Select the new "Tools/Scripts/Stablehorde" menu item.
 A dialog will open, where you can enter the details for the image generation.

+**New Inpainting Interface**
+1. Generate an image normally.
+Select an area of the image and click the "Mask" button.
+This will create a new layer with the mask and change your tool to the Brush.
+USE WHITE FOR INPAINTING: Currently the mask works by conversion to a Transparency layer after generation, so White is opaque, and Black is transparent.

+2. Hit the Inpaint button to generate a new image based on the mask.
+This actually sends the image through the Img2Img pipeline, so denoise values above 0.5 will have visible seams.

+3. The resulting images should have transparency masks applied to them when they display.
+You can edit the transparency mask layers to change the inpainting area after generation, or arrange them to combine multiple results.

 **Basic Tab**

    - **Generation Mode:**